Sources and Destinations

 Note

-By default, all three commands begin by picking up a tip and conclude by dropping a tip.
+By default, all complex commands begin by picking up a tip and conclude by dropping a tip.
 In general, don’t call pick_up_tip() just before a complex command, or the API will raise an error.
 You can override this behavior with the tip handling complex parameter, by setting new_tip="never".
+For liquid class commands, you can also override whether the pipette drops the last tip used in the command by setting keep_last_tip to True or False.

 Many-to-Many

-transfer() lets you specify both source and dest arguments that contain multiple wells.
-This section covers how the method determines which wells to aspirate from and dispense to in these cases.
+Both transfer() and transfer_with_liquid_class() let you specify both source and dest arguments that contain multiple wells.
+This section covers how these methods determines which wells to aspirate from and dispense to in these cases.

-When the source and destination both contain the same number of wells, the mapping between wells is straightforward.
+The number of source and destination wells must be equal to one another in a transfer_with_liquid_class().
+Here, the mapping between wells is straightforward.
 You can imagine writing out the two lists one above each other, with each unique well in the source list paired to a unique well in the destination list.
 For example, here is the code for using one row as the source and another row as the destination, and the resulting correspondence between wells:

 volume=50,